How to Leverage the Best of Tableau with Scuba Analytics

 A quintessential question we ask every day, in any context, at any time.
 And now more than ever, a question we ask of data.

 Companies are eager to learn more about customer 360° and get to the “why” of customer behavior.
 Yet, many SaaS companies continue to leverage antiquated solutions that were originally intended for static data, relational data, and point lookups in time.
 This disconnect– between what product, marketing, and analyst teams need to ask of their data and what they have access to–is glaring.
-And more concerning, it’s unsustainable.
+And even more concerning, it’s an unsustainable solution.

 Legacy BI tools make data analysis nearly impossible to run queries across a continuous stream of events without serious performance issues.
 Without the ability to effectively analyze event data, the types of behavioral analysis teams want to perform are out of reach.
 These issues only become more prominent as data volume across companies grows.

-How can companies anticipate this massive influx of data and scale necessary infrastructure?
+How can companies anticipate this massive influx of data and scale the necessary infrastructure?

 Scaling infrastructure to support rapid analysis isn’t easy, and many existing tools on the market weren’t designed with scale in mind.
 In particular, doing so with tools, like Tableau, isn’t easy–and can push the platform’s operation toward a slow crawl.
 Not to mention, integrating other event data sources, like Salesforce, can be an extremely time-consuming task.
 For example, integrating slow-moving lists of accounts, deals, and revenue associated coupled with event data across the entire customer journey–including web, mobile, and IoT, can take hours or days, leaving silos of data and questions unanswered.

-Read to discover where Tableau’s customer insight limitations stifle the “why,” but open the door for a symbiotic relationship with a real-time analytics solution like Scuba.
+Read to discover where Tableau’s customer insight limitations stifle the “why,” but open the door for a symbiotic relationship with a real-time customer analytics solution, like Scuba.

 3 key drawbacks of Tableau and BI